Discrete-time models and performance of phase noise channels: Statistical model of the phase noise

-In this work, we consider two limiting cases, i.e., free-running oscillator and PLL-locked oscillator.
-In particular, we study the case \mbox{$\fb \rightarrow 0$}, which corresponds to a free-running oscillator.
+In this work, two limiting cases are considered: a free-running oscillator and a PLL-locked oscillator.
+In particular, the case \mbox{$\fb \rightarrow 0$} is studied, which corresponds to a free-running oscillator.
 In this case, the PN process is a nonstationary Wiener process with a variance that increases linearly with time; on the other hand, the PN has stationary increments and can be described through the variance of the phase increments.
 The other case is the case of high $\fb$, i.e., \mbox{$\fb\gg \pi 10^{10} \lcc$}, which can represent a PLL-locked oscillator with 3dB-bandwidth $\fb$.
 This condition is easily met in practical PLL-locked oscillators.
-In fact, the value of the spectrum at 100 kHz offset, $\lcc$, is most often between -110 and -80 dB, therefore the quantity $\pi 10^{10} \lcc$ is in the range $[ 0.3, 300]$.
-Since the PLL bandwidth is typically in the order of $1$~kHz or 1-2 decades higher than this value, we can conclude that the condition \mbox{$\fb\gg \pi 10^{10} \lcc$} is normally satisfied for PLL-locked oscillators.
-We remark that this condition and the condition $\fb\ll100$~kHz that we used in~(\ref{e:app2}) are usually met at the same time by common values of $\fb$.\footnote{See footnote 1.} The range of values of parameters of typical oscillators are reported in Table~\ref{t:parameters}.
+In fact, the value of the spectrum at 100 kHz, $\lcc$, is most often between $-120$ and $-80$ dBc/Hz, therefore the quantity $\pi 10^{10} \lcc$ is in the range $[ 0.03, 300]$~Hz.
+Since the PLL bandwidth is typically in the order of $1$~kHz or 1-2 decades higher than this value, the condition \mbox{$\fb\gg \pi 10^{10} \lcc$} is normally satisfied for PLL-locked oscillators.
+The range of values of parameters of typical oscillators are reported in Table~\ref{t:parameters}.\footnote{Parameter $\fb$ is given for PLL-locked oscillators.}

-Our model can be easily extended to match more involved PSDs by assuming that the PN is given by the sum of independent processes, each described by~(\ref{e:psd_l100}).
-For example, in the case of PN given by the independent contribution of two processes, we get

-where both $S'_\theta(f)$ and $S''_\theta(f)$ are given by~(\ref{e:psd_l100}), with suitable different parameters.
-We use this extension to model a more involved spectrum in Section~\ref{s:results}, where we model also the PN of the reference oscillator in a PLL system (see Appendix~\ref{a:mesures}).

-As a final remark, we note that our proposed model is similar to the piece-wise-linear spectrum models in~\cite{TuCo05,HaDrHa98,Mu95,RoKa95}, which strengthens the proposal; also other authors conclude that a similar model is useful for modeling of the PN.
-The main advantage with our proposal is the possibility to use it to mathematically derive properties of the PN and oscillator, and to derive a time-domain model with a spectrum as in~(\ref{e:psd_l100}), which we do in the following.

-\subsection{Power spectral density of the phasor}
+\section{Power spectral density of the phasor}

-Since both PN and phasor PSDs are used by industries and studied in the literature~\cite{PiMa02,BaLe90,GhKr17}, we now derive the PSD of the random process of the phasor $h(t)\triangleq e^{j\theta(t)}$.
+Since both PN and phasor PSDs are used by industries and studied in the literature~\cite{PiMa02,BaLe90,GhKr17}, the PSD of the random process of the phasor $\phi(t)\triangleq e^{j\theta(t)}$ is here derived.
 Through simulations, it can be observed that the PSD of the phasor follows the one of the PN at high frequencies.
 In the literature, see for example~\cite{PiMa02}, this is motivated by using the low-PN approximation, i.e.,